pod5/pod5.github.io/README.md

   rake pod_stats JGORegExpBuilder JTSImageViewController NBThemeConfig
 ```

-It will output to the terminal
+It will output to the terminal.

+### Credits

+We use the font [Gota Light](http://fontfabric.com/gota-free-font/) from Font Fabric.
+We use the song [Dolce Vita](http://www.jamendo.com/en/track/1078823/dolce-vita) by [Auquid](http://www.jamendo.com/en/artist/433381/auquid) for the intro.